siyuan126/siyuan126.github.io/_posts/2017-07-09-MovieProject.md

 As long as we figure out all the parameters in the model, we give this model a series of input, we will get an output.
 Thus we can use this model to predict futuren domestic box office.

 #### What I do?
-I use popular web scrapin tools beautifulsoup and Scrapy to extract data from two websites : [MojoBoxOffice]( http://www.boxofficemojo.com) and [The Numbers](http://www.the-numbers.com)
+I use popular web scraping tools beautifulsoup and Scrapy to extract data from two websites : [MojoBoxOffice]( http://www.boxofficemojo.com) and [The Numbers](http://www.the-numbers.com).
+In total, I collect 12 features of 514 movies from 2009-2016.